Singularities in positive characteristic, stratification and simplification of the singular locus: Algorithmic resolution of basic objects

 \section{Algorithmic resolution of basic objects}

-Given a basic object $(V,(J,b),E)$, algorithms for resolving singularities provide a resolution as in (\ref{transfuno}), where the choice of the centers of the monoidal transformations is given as the ``worst stratum'' which is defined by a suitable upper-semi-continuous function.
+Given a basic object $(V,(J,b),E)$, algorithms for resolving singularities provide a resolution as in (\ref{transfuno}), where the choice of the centers of the monoidal transformations is given by the ``worst stratum'' which is defined by a suitable upper semi-continuous function.

 \